 4) Vacuum: Vacuum Preloaded Air bearings use a vacuum to preload.
 The vacuum gives more control over the air film thickness and in turn maintains optimal stiffness and performance while reducing the overall weight and size of the system.

 Other considerations: It is best to keep the resulting force of the load distribution in the center of the bearing.
-The size of the bearing will be determined based on factors including:
+In order to determine the proper size of the bearing, it is best to ask the following questions:

 Keep in mind that the load capacities for each bearing are based on the maximum load being applied to the center of the bearing.
-Smoother surface finish always results in better performance.
-However, if a smooth surface finish is not possible, you will need a bigger bearing and high input pressure because it will be crucial to maintain a higher fly height and to improve on the damping capabilities.
+Smoother surface finishes will always result in a better performance.
+However, if a smooth surface finish is not possible, you will need a bigger bearing and high input pressure, because it will be crucial to maintain a higher fly height and to improve on the damping capabilities.